CaitlinKennedy444/Run-Analysis-Project/README.md

 #Read in all data from all the files and subfolders
 #Make column titles more appropriate to match what they are really called
 #Bind together the columns representing training data and separately bind together the columns representing the test data
-#step1- Merge the training data and the test data (that were each separately column bound)
+#Step1- Merge the training data and the test data (that were each separately column bound)
-#Step2- Data has been merged by there are a lot of extra variables that we do not need to consider in this analysis.
+#Step2- Data has been merged but there are a lot of extra variables that we do not need to consider in this analysis.
 We want to get
 #rid of those extra variables and only keep variables pertaining to the subject ID, mean and standard deviations.
 Thus to do this,
-#we need to tell R which variables pertaining are useful (TRUE) and which are not useful (!FALSE)
+#we need to tell R which variables pertaining are useful (TRUE) and which are not useful (!FALSE).
+A better way is to use grep to pull
+#all data relevant to means and then all data relevant to standard deviations.
+Then put those information pieces in separate folders then merge them.
+In turn, these will need to be merged with the activity levels dataset which is not included in the test and train data yet.
-#grep is like the keep/drop statement in sas, the "..."function will tell R to select variables with anything similar to "mean" or "standard Deviation"
-# in the title.
+#grep is like the keep/drop statement in sas, the "..."function will tell R to select variables with anything similar to "mean" or "standard Deviation" in the title.
 Then we tell R to grep only the TRUE logicals

 #Step 3- At this point only the data files relating to test and train have been merged.
-We called in the activity types dataset, but have
-#not done anything with it yet.
-Here, lets merge the activity dataset with the other dataset we have been working with up to this point
-#(titled selected data based on the processing done in step 2)
+We called in the activity types dataset,but have not done anything with it yet.
+Here, lets merge the activity dataset with the other dataset we have been working with up #to this point (titled completedata based on the processing done in step 2)
+#Also note, the activity labels in the activities dataset are: walking2, walking_upstairs3, walking_downstairs4, sitting5, standing6 and laying#Summarize specific means and standard deviations for subject id and activity id based on the merged dataset (pulling variables of use from train and test datasets only)
 #Step 4- Clean up the column names to something more readable.
 CODEBOOK described here
 #Here is a summary of the changes that were made after we changed the column names
 # Acc was replaced by Accelerometer